-At the February 6 Board meeting, staff will review a draft approach for bringing together the multiple types and sources of information you have requested to meet your legislative mandate to prepare an integrated strategy for reducing flood damage and restoring aquatic species habitat.
+At the March 5th Board meeting, the Board will continue discussing the approach for bringing together the multiple types and sources of information you have requested to meet your legislative mandate to prepare an integrated strategy for reducing flood damage and restoring aquatic species habitat.
 Your strategy will need to include a detailed set of actions, implementation schedule, and quantified measures for evaluating success.
-During the February Board meeting, staff will be seeking your initial feedback on the draft approach for completing this work during fall 2020 by summarizing the main actions, analytical approaches, and key assumptions proposed for the assessment, and highlighting issues where your direction is most needed.
-Based on your input at the February meeting, staff will make any necessary revisions to the draft approach and then ask for your concurrence at the March meeting to proceed with the work.
+During the March Board meeting, staff will seek additional direction on the approach for completing this work during fall 2020, specifically in regard to the main actions to be considered, analytical approaches, and key assumptions proposed for the assessment.
+Based on your direction at the March meeting, staff will make any necessary revisions to the approach and plan to initiate work on the assessment, unless the Board decides differently.